ATOMSLab/LLM-NMR/README.md

 This will:

 * Extract final answer from LLM output
-* Convert ground truth and prediction to SMILES
+* Convert chemical names to SMILES using CIRpy
-* Compute Tanimoto similarity
+* Calculate Tanimoto similarity using RDKit against correct reference
+* Score: 1 for exact match (similarity = 1.0), 0 otherwise
-* Aggregate results for score
+* Aggregate results for performance scores accross analytical dimensions

 ---